+You can install or upgrade the OpenVMS operating system

-or you can install or upgrade layered products that are included on the OpenVMS distribution media (DVD).
+or you can install or upgrade layered products that are included

+on the OpenVMS distribution media (DVD).

-You can also execute DCL commands and procedures to perform "standalone" tasks, such as backing up the system disk.
+You can also execute DCL commands and procedures to perform

+"standalone" tasks, such as backing up the system disk.

+Please choose one of the following:

-- 1) Upgrade, install or reconfigure OpenVMS Version 8.4-1H1
+1) Upgrade, install or reconfigure OpenVMS Version 8.4-2

-- 2) Display layered products that this procedure can install
+2)Display layered products that this procedure can install

-- 3) Install or upgrade layered products
+3) Install or upgrade layered products

-- 4) Show installed products
+4) Show installed products

-- 5) Reconfigure installed products
+5) Reconfigure installed products

-- 6) Remove installed products
+6) Remove installed products

-- 7) Find, Install or Undo patches; Show or Delete recovery data
+7) Find, Install or Undo patches; Show or Delete recovery data

-- 8) Execute DCL commands and procedures
+8) Execute DCL commands and procedures

-- 9) Shut down this system
+9) Shut down this system

+Enter CHOICE or ? for help: (1/2/3/4/5/6/7/8/9/?)

+'''